jerhow/AI-medical-image-processor/README.md

 ## Future Enhancements / Roadmap

-* Further refinement of AI models (more data, additional pathology classifications, exploring different model architectures if needed).
+* Further refinement of AI models (more data, additional pathology classifications, exploring different model architectures if needed)
-* Support for additional medical imaging modalities (e.g., MRI, CT scans, dermatology images).
+* Support for additional medical imaging modalities (e.g., MRI, CT scans, dermatology images)
-* More advanced filtering and querying options for the CSV report.
+* More advanced filtering and querying options for the CSV report
-* Enhanced UI for reviewing analysis results with more interactivity.
+* Enhanced UI for reviewing analysis results with more interactivity
-* Implementation of user accounts and role-based access for the web application.
+* Implementation of user accounts and role-based access for the web application
-* More comprehensive unit and potentially integration test coverage.
+* More comprehensive unit and potentially integration test coverage
-* Deeper error handling and resilience patterns (e.g., retry mechanisms for background tasks).
+* Deeper error handling and resilience patterns (e.g., retry mechanisms for background tasks)
-* Rework the UI into a responsive design, suitable for use on a tablet or as an embeddable UI component.
+* Refactor the UI toward a responsive design, suitable for use on a tablet or as an embeddable UI component

 ## License